Commuters with special needs should approach bus captains if they need help: Baey Yam Keng

 The bus driver did not extend any help as the child was in a stroller and not a wheelchair, Mr Saktiandi, who chairs the Government Parliamentary Committee for Transport, told the House.

-He did not provide more details and asked whether more could be done to deal with such issues.
+He asked whether more could be done to deal with such issues.

+Mr Saktiandi later told The Straits Times that the resident had asked the bus driver to lower the wheelchair ramp at the back of the bus to allow her and her child to board.

+She had all three of her children with her then.
+Mr Saktiandi declined to provide more details of the family.

+Mr Saktiandi added that the driver then almost shut the doors on her until another commuter intervened.
+The public transport operator involved is currently investigating the case.

+“I asked the (question) to make sure bus captains are trained.
+This could be a one-off but it helps to ask to make sure this is a learning point,” said Mr Saktiandi.

-Mr Baey said it may be less evident to the bus driver that the child or the caregiver has needs when a stroller is used.
+Responding to his question in Parliament, Mr Baey said that in general, it may be less evident to the bus driver that the child or the caregiver has needs when a stroller is used.

 Some needs are also invisible, which is why the authorities introduced in April last year a specially designed card and lanyard for commuters with long-term, invisible medical conditions or disabilities, such as autism or chronic pain.